aws-samples/streamlit-application-deployment-on-aws/README.md

 ParameterKey=CognitoAuthenticationSampleUserEmail,ParameterValue=${COGNITO_USER}  --disable-rollback
 ```

-Note the `ParameterKey` and `ParameterValue` provided to to the `create-stack` command at the end point to the repository with the Streamlit frontend that is cloned directly into the SageMaker Notebook.
+Note the `ParameterKey` and `ParameterValue` provided to the `create-stack` command at the end point to the repository with the Streamlit frontend that is cloned directly into the SageMaker Notebook.
 In this case, it is https://github.com/sunbc0120/streamlit-deployemnt-aws.
 The second parameter is the Cognito login you will need to get inside the dashboard once it is stood up.

 The CloudFormation should take some time to standup all the resources.
 Once completed you can go into the AWS console for CloudFormation and confirm that all resources are created.
 The console should have all stacks and nested stacks in the green:
 ![all_green](images/AllGreenCFN.png)

-At the end of the bash script it takes the environment variables set for the stack resource names and writes them to two key files.
-The first of these is  `streamlit-package/dashboard/src/config.py` .
+At the end of the bash script, it takes the environment variables set for the stack resource names and writes them to two key files.
+The first of these is `streamlit-package/dashboard/src/config.py`.
 This file is used for configuring the frontend deployment of the dashboard once it is inside of the SageMaker notebook.
-For reference, the code below is what it looks like before `standup.sh.` Note that after the the script runs, these will be updated based on how the stack environment variable names were set.
+For reference, the code below is what it looks like before `standup.sh`.
+Note that after the script runs, these will be updated based on how the stack environment variable names were set.

 ```python
 REGION = "your_region_name"